1NoobDev/Tennis-Prediction-Common-Opponents/README.md

 For Serena Williams beating Venus Williams, it would be python tennisP.py women "Serena Williams" "Venus Williams" -vv

-be careful with the case of the text as I haven't implemented any checks.
+Be careful with the case of the text as I haven't implemented any checks.
 So "serena williams" would not work.